Canning bbq sauce is easier than you think! The fresh tomato barbeque sauce recipe for canning will ensure you have homemade bbq sauce year-round!

 You’ll combine tomatoes, onions and diced garlic cloves into a crockpot and let cook on high for 4 hours or so.

 If you don’t want to wait, simply add them to a large stock pot and cook over medium heat until they’re soft and cooked-through.

 Then you’ll process your tomato-mixture in a food mill or food processor or use an immersion blender to puree them.

 If you want a texture like store-bought BBQ sauce, you’ll need to get rid of the solids.

 If you like a chunkier chutny-style BBQ sauce, simply puree the mixture into a thick paste.

-After rinsing your crockpot, add the liquid back to it and discard the solids.
+After rinsing your crockpot, return tomato mixture back to it and discard the solids.

 Consider this recipe your beginning.
 Make it first, and try it out.

 Need more heat?
 Add peppers!
 Need more tang?
 Add more vinegar.